 Christians believe that every single human being has purpose, and central to that purpose is our calling—or vocation, as we sometimes call it.
 This concept of vocation is not confined to our job or career; it encompasses all aspects of our lives: our family, our friends, our role in the economy, and our local and global citizenship.

-Our vocation was defined for us when God created humanity in his image (Gen. 1:27) and essentially said ‘go take care of the earth (Gen. 1:28)’ and ‘be my of likeness in the communities you operate in’ (1 Corinthians 7:17).
-Every person contributes according to their skillset, personality, intellect, etc. to be the “mask of God” in the variety of communities we exist in—marriage, family, neighborhood and beyond.
+Our vocation was defined for us when God created humanity in his image (Gen. 1:27) and essentially said ‘go take care of the earth’ (Gen. 1:28) and ‘be my of likeness in the communities you operate in’ (1 Corinthians 7:17).
+Every person contributes according to their skillset, personality, intellect, etc. In this way we function as the “mask of God” in every community: marriage, family, neighborhood and beyond.

-As Christians, central to our purpose as humans, then, is not individualism, but loving and serving other people, our ‘neighbors’ (Matt 22:37-40) as God intended from the beginning of creation.
-And the concept of neighbor isn’t just confined to the folks we like or get along with; it also includes people in need and people who we’d prefer not to be associated with (Luke 10:29).
+As Christians, central to our purpose as humans is not individualism, but loving and serving other people, our ‘neighbors’ (Matt 22:37-40).
+God intended this from the beginning of creation.
+And the concept of neighbor isn’t just confined to the folks we like or get along with; it also includes people in need and people with whom we’d rather not be associated with (Luke 10:29).

 The kingdom of God

 The biblical narrative tells us that as much as humans have tried to live in community the way God intended, sin has always been a barrier.
-Unfortunately, sin causes us to be driven by our own desires—particularly the selfish ones—not the needs of our communities.
-And it is Jesus, through his death and resurrection, that reunites relationships and reinvigorates communities—first humanity with God, and then humanity in community.
+Sin causes us to be driven by our own (often selfish) desires—not the needs of our communities.
+But Jesus, through his death and resurrection, reunites relationships and reinvigorates communities.
+First humanity with God, and then humanity in community.
 The coming of Jesus ushers in a new era for humanity, referred to as ‘the kingdom of God.’

-Jesus himself uses this term over 80 times in the four books of the Bible that tell us about his time here on earth.
-Jesus even defines his purpose using this term, “I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose.”
+Jesus uses this term over 80 times in the four books of the Bible that tell us about his time here on earth.
+Jesus defines his purpose this way: “I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose.”
 (Luke 4:18; Mark 1:14-15).
-The kingdom of God is the start of a process of renewal and restoration in creation, back to the way it was originally intended.
+The kingdom of God is the start of a process of renewal and restoration in creation back to the way it was originally intended.
 And this new era is marked by the liberation of the needy and oppressed (Luke 4:43).

-The kingdom of God will only be fully implemented at the point Jesus returns (which is a whole new subject that we won’t get into here) but we should see evidence of that renewal and restoration in our communities today.
-The amazing part of the Christian story is that, although humans were the ones that created the problem in the first place, God decides that humans get to actively participate in his plan of establishing his kingdom.
-And it’s this piece of the narrative that can change the world we live in.
+The kingdom of God will only be fully implemented at the point Jesus returns, but we should see evidence of that renewal and restoration in our communities today.
+Despite our selfish inclinations, God decides that we get to actively participate in his plan of establishing his kingdom.
+This piece of the narrative can change the world we live in.

 The role of Christians is to introduce the kingdom of God to the communities they operate in through their vocations.
-Whether it’s with people, creatures or the environment, Christians should be bringing love, hope, justice, compassion, inclusion, healing, peace, etc. (i.e. the impact of the kingdom of God) into the corners they live in, one step at a time.
+Whether it’s with people, creatures or the environment, Christians should be bringing love, hope, justice, compassion, inclusion, healing, peace, etc., (the impact of the kingdom of God) into all corners of the world, one step at a time.

-Unfortunately, we live in a culture that says we, as individuals, have the right to think and do whatever we choose to do.
-We live in a culture where accountability and responsibility to community feels like a requirement, not a benefit.
-For many people, social media has created a more fractured and lonely place.
-Individualized media has created exclusive communities and narrow-minded factions.
-If there is a time when the kingdom of God is needed—it is today.
+We live in a culture that says we, as individuals, have the right to think and do whatever we choose.
+Accountability and responsibility to community seem like requirements, not benefits.
+For many people, social media has created a fractured and lonely world.
+Individualized media makes for exclusive communities and narrow-minded factions.
+If there was ever a time when the kingdom of God is needed, it is today.

-The Rev. Dr. Martin Luther King referred to something he called the Beloved Community.
-According to the King Center “The Beloved Community was not a lofty utopian goal to be confused with the rapturous image of the Peaceable Kingdom, in which lions and lambs coexist in idyllic harmony.
+The Rev. Dr. Martin Luther King, Jr., referred to something he called The Beloved Community.
+According to the King Center , “The Beloved Community was not a lofty utopian goal to be confused with the rapturous image of the Peaceable Kingdom, in which lions and lambs coexist in idyllic harmony.
 Rather, The Beloved Community was for him a realistic, achievable goal that could be attained by a critical mass of people committed to and trained in the philosophy and methods of nonviolence.

 Dr. King’s Beloved Community is a global vision, in which all people can share in the wealth of the earth.
 In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.
 Racism and all forms of discrimination, bigotry and prejudice will be replaced by an all-inclusive spirit of sisterhood and brotherhood.
 In the Beloved Community, international disputes will be resolved by peaceful conflict-resolution and reconciliation of adversaries, instead of military power.
 Love and trust will triumph over fear and hatred.
 Peace with justice will prevail over war and military conflict.”

 King’s concept of Beloved Community is a reflection of the kingdom of God.
 Sadly, today it seems that faith has either become an exclusive community or a personalized belief system.
-Christianity is meant to be a faith that drives Christians to engage in all the communities we operate in, not just our own churches.
+Christianity is meant to be a faith that drives Christians to engage in all of our communities, not just our own churches.
 And Christians are meant to be agents of God’s love, peace, justice, healing, compassion, hope and peace in all those communities.